balvi/cuba-component-declarative-controllers/README.md

 CUBA component that allows to write generic features for a Controller and use them in a declarative way.

+## Installation
+Currently you have to [download](https://github.com/balvi/cuba-component-declarative-controllers/archive/master.zip) the app-component manually and import it into Studio.
+After opening it in studio, you have to execute "Run > Install app component".
+After that you can go into your project and add the dependency to you project through "Project Properties > Edit > custom components (+) > cuba-component-runtime-diagnose".

+Note: This manual installation step will probably simplify with Version 6.6 of CUBA and studio.

 ### Motivation & Example usage: Comments feature

 So what does that mean?
 Here's an example [balvi/cuba-example-declarative-comments](https://github.com/balvi/cuba-example-declarative-comments):